madandev02/madandev02/README.md

 ### Welcome to my GitHub profile!
-🎯 I'm currently transitioning into a full-time **Fullstack Developer** role, combining my solid background in IT support, networking, systems administration, and cybersecurity with my growing passion for software development.
+🎯 I'm currently transitioning into a full-time **Backend Developer** role, with a passion for expanding into **Fullstack Development** and mobile development as a hobby.
+My solid background in IT support, networking, systems administration, and cybersecurity supports my growth as a software developer.

-💻 I'm actively learning and building projects with technologies like **Python** and **JavaScript**, exploring stacks such as **MERN** and **backend development with Python frameworks** like Flask and Django.
+💻 I'm actively learning and building projects with technologies like **Java (Spring Boot)**, **Python (Flask, Django)**, and **JavaScript (Node.js, React)**.
-I also have experience with **Java, SQL, C, C++**, and other industry-relevant tools.
+I also have experience with databases such as **MySQL, PostgreSQL, MongoDB**, and tools like **Docker, Git, Linux, AWS**.

+🚀 Focused on creating scalable, efficient backend systems, APIs, and services, while gradually expanding my frontend and mobile skills with **React** and **Flutter**.

 <br/>